Email Engagement Metrics: Elements that Create a Killer Campaign

 We already examined how our read, skim and glance rates are affected based on where our emails are being opened (web client, desktop, or mobile).
 This time around, we are uncovering which campaigns had the highest and lowest read, skim and glance rates.
 These rates may not seem important on the surface, but are actually invaluable because they’ll allow us to isolate the marketing elements of the campaign and theorize what email tactics helped and which hurt.
 In short, it will paint a more detailed picture of why some campaigns were successful and why others weren’t!

 Want to skip ahead?
-Check out all three parts of this series in a jiffy:
+Check out the other two parts of this series in a jiffy:

 - Email Engagement Metrics: More than Your Typical Analytics